Skip to Main Content

 All University of Brighton students and staff can access Box of Broadcasts through the Online Library.

-During Black History Month 2025, you can find a specially-curated playlist of TV shows and films that align with weekly-rotating themes.
-At the end of the month, links to all the playlists will be available (UoB login required)
+Here you can find specially-curated playlist of TV shows and films that align with weekly-rotating themes (UoB login required)

 Resources